top of page

 • Writer's pictureWeightyThings

-It’s getting colder and, even in a normal year, that means getting cozy.
+It’s getting colder; even in a normal year, that means getting cozy.
 This year, we need a lot of extra cozy!
-It’s time to bring out all the things that make you feel safe and secure.
-One of the most important places to feel safe and cozy, is your bed.
-Everyone knows good sleep is crazy important, but for us rounder humans, it can sometimes be more difficult.
-Finding a comfortable sleeping position, not crushing your arm, breathing issues, temperature issues and more!
+It’s time to bring out everything that makes you feel safe and secure.
+Your bed is one of the most important places to feel safe and cozy.
+Everyone knows good sleep is crazy important, but it can sometimes be more difficult for us rounder humans.

 Weighted blankets are also great for helping with anxiety, and let's face it, there is A LOT of anxiety in the world right now.
 They have been used to help folks with Autism and AHDH as well.
 Take a look at this article for more info on weighted blankets.